xeago/gradblog/graduation/performance-plan.md

 ---

 # Listing of performance indicators
 This listing is freely translated by the author.
-When in doubt or in event of conflict with the [original Dutch version], the latter will prevail.
+When in doubt or in event of conflict with the [original Dutch version][DutchPI], the latter will prevail.

 <ol>
 <li id="PI01" value="1">A student demonstrates in practice that the (SE) instruments (method / technique) have been effectively used.</li>